Elizabethcase/TetonsGlaciationManuscript/manuscript.md

 However, not all of the 11 named glaciers fit this criteria; these are outlined in light red in Figure 1.
 Because of their relevance to park history and visitation, they are included here but with the caveat that their size may limit the relevance of our analysis.

 The terminal moraines of Teton Glacier, Schoolroom Glacier, and West Triple are classic crested moraines.
-Others, like Peterson, Teepe, Falling Ice, and Middle Teton, are much less distinct and often untraceable, due to washout, steep slopes, and other indistinct processes.
+Others, like Peterson, Teepe, Falling Ice, and Middle Teton, are much less distinct and often untraceable, due to washout, steep slopes, and other processes.

-Peterson's terminal moraine seems to have been almost completely washed away.

 ==add note about trimlines, etc==

 > The criteria used for identifying the former size and location of glaciers were (1) the presence of a terminal moraine; (2) the presence of lateral moraines; and (3) whether the identified glacier area exceeded 0.01 km2.
 A potential glacier was not omitted if it failed to meet both of the first two criteria (i.e., a LIA glacier that terminated at a cliff with well-defined lateral moraines but no discernible terminal moraine).
 [[@martin-mikleGlacierRecessionLittle2019]]

-VOLTA[@doi:10/f8rdwd], which employs an augmented slab model, was used to remove ice to determine full extent... corroborated by comparing ice thickness between glaciers that have completely disappeared and those that remain...

 ## Change in Aerial Extent